701lab/nrf24_imp/README.md

 - payload reusing in RX mode;
 - all devices are configured to use 2 byte CRC;
 - dynamic payload size and sending data with ack are not implemented.

+**I hope now you know how to use this library.
+One more time.
+If you have any problems with the library feel free to use issues and pull requests to ask questions suggest features and make fixes**